 - Frown lines, forehead, and crow’s feet: $500 – $900

-I think patients of any age can receive Botox.
+I think patients of any age can receive Botulinum Toxin.
 If patients are young, it’s important they’re aware of the psychological effects of getting a cosmetic procedure.
 If patients are older it’s important to ensure that no functional impairment occurs.
 For instance, many patients who are older, or patients with eyelid droop, require use of the eyebrow elevators to “clear” their visual field.
-If too much Botox is used in this patient, the elevators of the eyebrow (frontalis muscle) may be affected, and the patient may feel their eyebrows are heavy and experience a decreased visual field.
+If too much Botulinum Toxin is used in this patient, the elevators of the eyebrow (frontalis muscle) may be affected, and the patient may feel their eyebrows are heavy and experience a decreased visual field.

-- DO your homework when deciding where to get Botox and who to get it from.
+- DO your homework when deciding where to get Botulinum Toxin and who to get it from.
 Be sure to choose a licensed and reputable surgeon, doctor, or nurse practitioner with plenty of experience and a before-and-after photo gallery of their work.

-- DO consider getting injectable fillers at the same time you get Botox.
-While Botox works to diminish the appearance of lines, wrinkles, and creases by paralyzing facial muscles, dermal fillers work differently by volumizing sagging areas of an aging face.
+- DO consider getting injectable fillers at the same time you get Botulinum Toxin.
+While Botulinum Toxin works to diminish the appearance of lines, wrinkles, and creases by paralyzing facial muscles, dermal fillers work differently by volumizing sagging areas of an aging face.
 The two work very well in tandem to effect more total facial rejuvenation.

-- DO get a referral from someone whose Botox results you like.
+- DO get a referral from someone whose Botulinum Toxin results you like.
 If your friend or family member looks fantastic after their treatment, chances are you will, too.

-- DO call your doctor if you experience any of the following after Botox injections:
+- DO call your doctor if you experience any of the following after Botulinum Toxin injections: